Niedziela-Solutions/terraform-s3-static-website/README.md

 # Terraform S3 Static Site Setup

 Terraform script to configure S3 and Cloudfront for static website hosting.
-Restricted access to Cloudfront via referer header, custom domain, and so on.
+Restricted access to Cloudfront via referer header, custom domain, 404 page routing, and so on.

 ## Requirements